-NOTE: The light tower uses four 1,100-watt bulbs.
+NOTE: The light tower uses four 1100W bulbs.
 When checking or replacing the bulbs, wipe them with a clean cloth to avoid leaving any grease, oil residue or fingerprints on the glass.
 Any residue can create a hot spot on the bulb, causing premature bulb failure.